Federal Income Tax Deadlines

 Tax season can be stressful, but with advance planning, it can go lot more smoothly.
 The official deadline for filing your federal income tax return each year is typically April 15, although that date isn't set in stone.
 When April 15 falls on a Saturday, Sunday, or a legal holiday, the deadline shifts to the following business day.
 Other national events may also cause the deadline to change.

-April 18, 2023 is a deadline for paying any taxes owed for 2022, including self-employed individuals and those who make quarterly estimated tax payments. (usually April 15, but extended due to Emancipation Day holiday in Washington D.C.)
+April 15, 2025 is a deadline for paying any taxes owed for 2024, including self-employed individuals and those who make quarterly estimated tax payments.

 Another set of dates apply to self-employed individuals and others who pay anticipated taxes.
 Four times a year, in January, April, June, and September, estimated taxes are routinely collected.